conan-io/docs/tutorial/consuming_packages/use_tools_as_conan_packages.rst

 In the previous example, we built our CMake project and used Conan to install and locate the **Zlib** library.
 We used the CMake already installed in our system to build our compressor binary.
-However, what happens if you want to build your project with a specific CMake version, different from the one already installed system-wide?
+However, what happens if you want to build our project with a specific CMake version, different from the one already installed system-wide?
 Conan can also help you install these tools and use them to compile consumer projects or other Conan packages.
 In this case, you can declare this dependency in Conan using a type of